There are some special features to consider when integrating e-mobility into the vehicle fleet

 The adaptation of the car policy and regular driver training are necessary to ensure the safe and optimal use of electric vehicles.

-FAQ - Frequently asked questions about dummy text
+FAQ - Frequently asked questions about e-mobility in the fleet

 Switching to electric vehicles offers companies several advantages.
 In addition to lower operating costs, companies benefit from tax breaks and possible subsidies for the purchase.
 Electric vehicles also require less maintenance, cause less wear and tear and contribute to economic efficiency by eliminating fuel costs.
 In addition, an electrified fleet strengthens the company’s sustainable image and significantly reduces CO₂ emissions.